kelu124/echomods/include/JOH/joh_article.md

 In general, these sound waves, as classical waves, are reflected at the interfaces between the tissues of different accoustic impendance (linked to the density of the medium), the strength of the echo being proportional to the difference in impedance.
 On the other hand, echoes are not produced if there is no accoustic difference, hence no impedance interface, between media.
 Homogenous fluidsare seen as echo-free structures.

-### Why the modules?
+### A modularized approach

+@todo: find article on modules/arduino

 The aim of the kit being to allow one to explore the mechanisms of ultrasound processing, and to replace elements of the processing chain as desired, a modularized approach was considered.

-@todo: find article on modules/arduino

 Each module can be considered as a breakout board of the most central elements, intended for easy experimentation with usual equipment, such as breadboards and standard power supplies.

 Using modules also invites to conform to a standard exchange of information between the modules.
 As stripboards are a common material, it has been decided to make several signals exposed along 19 strips of the board, as per a standard format defined by the echOpen community.
 It can be noted that current modules leave most of the strips unused.

 ### Requirements

+State-of-the-art publication show a common structure for the different ultrasound systems [3].
+One can note that recent developments, and research, show the feasibility to produce compact ultrasound imaging devices, which can interface with a smartphone [8], wirelessly or through USB [21].

 A central element in the kit is the sensor, the ultrasound transducer.
-For the sake of simplicity, a frequency on the lower range of ultrasound imaging was chosen, as longer characteristic times would enable simpler actuators and slower ADCs.
-A frequency of 3.5MHz was chosen, with a focal distance of 70mm.
+For the sake of simplicity, a frequency on the lower range of ultrasound imaging was chosen.
+Larger characteristic period enable simpler, slower controls and ADCs.
+A frequency of 3.5MHz was chosen, with a focal distance of 70mm, which is commonly used for obstetric and gynaecological imaging.
+As a consequence, we chose a repetition period chosen was 300us.
+This corresponds to an imaging depth of 230mm, more that was is required to image between 20 and 150 mm.

 The kit requires a pulser component: to have the transducer emit a signal, a high voltage pulse, precisely controlled in amplitude and in time, needs to reach the transducer.
+We chose off-the-shelf components after bibliography and research.
+Existing ICs exist, such as the MAX14808 [8], but are relatively complex, as they are octal or quad chain components.

 The kit then requires an &quot;analog processing&quot; component.
 After the acoustic wave leaves the transducer, echoes appear due to the acoustic impendance ruptures taking place in the medium being imaged.
 These echoes are captured by the transducer, and transformed back into a weak electrical signal, which needs to be processed.
 Classical processing includes filtering the signal around the central frequency of the transducer, then apply a low-noise amplification, then correcting the time-based attenuation.
 The image being the envelope of this last signal, one also needs to extract the envelope of this signal and pass this image to a digital convertor.

-An echo being typically a couple of periods long, the envelope of the signal, hence the ultrasound image, would have a 1 MHz frequency, which would required specific ADCs.
+On the digitization side, an echo being typically a couple of periods long, the envelope of the signal, hence the ultrasound image, would have a 1 MHz frequency, which would required specific ADCs.
 Open hardware boards have onboard ADCs, but very few have ADCs above the Msps range, This implies that an analog envelope detection takes place on the board.

-The repetition period chosen was 300us.
-This corresponds to an imaging depth of 230mm, more that was is required to image between 20 and 150 mm.
+However, we have used an existing open-source 40Msps DAQ on one of the modules, and have as well tried a 6Msps arduino IDE-compatible microcontroler to acquire the signal and stream it over wifi.

 ### A embedded-linux first iteration